mantidproject/mantid/docs/source/release/v6.4.0/direct_geometry.rst

 - The sign of the half-channel width in the :ref:`LoadILLTOF <algm-LoadILLTOF>` algorithm has been changed from negative to positive to ensure the TOF axis is always positive.
 - The :ref:`PyChop <PyChop>` interface has been adjusted to ensure that the command-line version functions as described in the documentation.
+- :ref:`DirectILLCollectData <algm-DirectILLCollectData` will now be able to load data with whitespaces in paths or file names.

 Algorithms
 ----------